On occasion, it may be desired to write new FCS files from the Cytobank platform, such as when debarcoding. This workflow is supported in three ways:

 - Write new FCS files completely within Cytobank.
-This feature is known as "Split Files by Population", and used to be called "New Experiment from Gated Files".
+This feature is known as Split files by populations.

 - Write new FCS files to download onto your computer from Cytobank.
 The files also automatically attach to the source experiment.